influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/influx-cli.md

 - Fix shell completion for top-level `influx` commands.
 - Make global `--http-debug` flag visible in help text.
 - Don't set empty strings for IDs in permission resources.
-- Detect and error out on incorrect positional args.
+- Detect and error out on incorrect positional arguments.
 - Respect value of `--host` flag when writing CLI configs in `setup`.

 ## v2.1.0 [2021-07-29]